jmartinkova/guide/docs/self-hosted-dsw/configuration.rst

 This configuration section is used only by **Server**.
 It must be filled with SMTP connection information to allow sending emails (registration verification, password recovery, project invitation, etc.).

-.. confval:: enabled
+.. confval:: mail.enabled

    :type: String

     It should be set to ``true`` unless used for local testing only.

-.. confval:: name
+.. confval:: mail.name

    :type: String

     Name of the DS Wizard instance that will be used as “senders name” in email headers.

-.. confval:: email
+.. confval:: mail.email

    :type: String

     Email address from which the emails will be sent.

-.. confval:: host
+.. confval:: mail.host

    :type: String

     Hostname or IP address of SMTP server.

-.. confval:: port
+.. confval:: mail.port

    :type: Int

     Port that is used for SMTP on the server (usually ``25`` for plain or ``465`` for SSL).

-.. confval:: ssl
+.. confval:: mail.ssl

    :type: Boolean
    :default: ``false``

     If SMTP connection is encrypted via SSL (we highly recommend this).

-.. confval:: authEnabled
+.. confval:: mail.authEnabled

    :type: Boolean

     If authentication using username and password should be used for SMTP.

-.. confval:: username
+.. confval:: mail.username

    :type: String

     Username for the SMTP connection.

-.. confval:: password
+.. confval:: mail.password

    :type: String